daemonless/daemonless-site-test/docs/guides/networking.md

 curl http://immich_server:2283
 ```

-This is required for multi-container apps like Immich where services need to find each other.

-### IP Lookup
+### Option 3: Static IPs

-Alternatively, look up container IPs directly:
+Look up or assign container IPs and use them directly:

 ```bash
 podman inspect -f '{{.NetworkSettings.IPAddress}}' radarr
 ```

+Or create a network with static IPs in your compose file.
+More complex but avoids both host networking and dnsname.

 ## Comparison Summary